Demonstrators block key access to Vancouver port over jail for pipeline protester | ExBulletin

 They stayed there overnight and the intersection remained blocked on Wednesday.

-Vancouver Police Sgt.
+Sgt of Vancouver Police.
 Steve Addison says the group has been peaceful and there have been no arrests.

 Posts on social media by Warriors Carry say members intend to close the port to show solidarity with the old man convicted of his role in the Trans Mountain pipeline protests.